TaewonKim-Kaist16/Capstone1_2021Spring/README.md

 This is a repository for capstone design 1 codes.
 All the codes are just for your reference, so change the code as necessary (e.g. topic name, ball size and color).

-To download the package, write the command below in ~/(catkin work space name)/src terminal.
+To download the package, write the command below in ~/catkin_ws/src terminal.
 ```console
 git clone https://github.com/kaistcapstone/Capstone1_2021Spring.git
 ```